The fight at Yeshiva University was never only about whether LGBTQ students would have support on campus.

 The university tried to separate welcome from recognition

 That tension appears clearly in YU President Rabbi Ari Berman’s public statements from 2022.
-The university repeatedly described itself as a faith-based undergraduate institution with a distinct Torah mission, not simply a private university with a generic religious affiliation.
+The university repeatedly described itself as a faith-based undergraduate institution with a distinct Torah mission, rather than a private university with a generic religious affiliation.

 That framing mattered because the legal dispute turned on whether YU could control the spiritual meaning of official student life.